Adithya2369/Kaiburr_Task5/README.md

 ## 🧪 Experiment Workflow Summary

 ### 🔹 Phase 1 — Traditional Naive Bayes Model
-We started in a traditional way by training a **Multinomial Naive Bayes** model using the dataset extracted from the given web source.
+I started in a traditional way by training a **Multinomial Naive Bayes** model using the dataset extracted from the given web source.
 The model achieved a **high accuracy (~90%)**, but when tested with **custom complaint samples**, it always predicted
 > “Credit reporting, repair, or other”